Career Uncertainty Formula

 CV - Clarity of Value proposition

-If you have no idea how much you are valued in your current role or whether you can add more value elsewhere, you have no certainty.
-People who get fired or looked over for a promotion have not demonstrated enough value, it is simple as that.
-Your certainty of value proposition is determined by how well you know what makes you innovative, your awareness of other opportunities and whether you know your current job supports the realisation of your unique potential.
+If you have no idea how much you are valued in your current role or whether you can add more value elsewhere, you experience uncertainty.
+People who are made redundant for reasons beyond the value of their work take an extra knock in their confidence.
+Your certainty of value proposition is determined by how well you know what makes you innovative, whether your skills are valued in the wider market, your awareness of other opportunities and whether you know your current job supports the realisation of your unique potential.

 CE - Career Exploration.